 WordPress – why oh why must you make this change?
-As a group that specifically offers WordPress Design & Development services – this update is making us nervous!
+As a group that specifically offers WordPress Web Design services – this update is making us nervous!
 Because of our unique development on the back-end we are carefully assessing how this will affect out clients.
 If you are a 2 Dogs Media client, please be sure to read the bottom of this post!

 You may have heard all the rumblings out there about a new content editor that is coming to WordPress!
 It will be dropping in a core WordPress update early next year so we wanted to do a post to give you an overview of what to expect.